JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 - 2:30 is usually too fast, try to hit a soft target around 3-3:30 for draw down time.
 Finer if faster, coarser for too slow.
 - The closer you pour the deeper the stream penetrates the coffee, the closer the pour the more consistent the extraction
 - 5g/s is a nice sweet spot for pouring speed
-- Pouring kettle can help for a sharper and more consisten stream but should not be needed
+- Pouring kettle can help for a sharper and more consisten stream but should not be needed if pouring close to the vessel
 - The slower the paper the fuller the extraction, with modern filters rinsing is not required

 Salami shot of pours: